 - To add a new question, click Add question.

 You can see a summary of all responses or look at individual responses on the Response tab.
 You can also view the form questions by clicking on the Question tab.
 To switch between individual responses, click the individual’s email.

-You can also connect a Google Sheet to automatically filled with each new response by click the Sheets icon.
+You can also connect a Google Sheet to automatically filled with each new response by clicking the Sheets icon.

 Here are some things to keep in mind when creating an Intake form with Google Forms.

 While Google forms make for an easy and simple way to create an intake form, there are a few things to keep in mind.

 Your intake form may end up in a Google Search.

-Google forms and public URL that can be pickup automatically by google, even if you don’t want your business intake form to be found online.
+Google forms and public URLs can be pickup automatically by google, even if you don’t want your business intake form to be found online.
 Just try searching for “intake form site:https://docs.google.com/forms” and you will find countless examples of business intake forms that came up in Google results.